data_path = '/home/naji/Desktop/github-repos/machine-learning/nbs/0-datasets/data/'Data Cleaning

 KNNImputer and Different Number of Neighbors

-strategies = [str(i) for i in [1,3,5,7,9,15,18,21]]
+strategies = [str(i) for i in [1,3,5,7,9,15,18,21]]for s in strategies:

 pipeline = Pipeline(steps=[('i', KNNImputer(n_neighbors=int(s))), ('m', RandomForestClassifier())])